 You may interview anyone for information -- parents, neighbors, parents of friends, faculty members, persons whose names you have selected from a company roster, Hiram College alumni, and others.
 Contact Career Development to assist you in finding alumni who can help you.

 Plan to handle an information interview as you would an interview for work.
 Prepare yourself in advance about the organization (what they do, who their clients are, what problems they face, etc.).
 Do not go in to an information interview "cold."
 You must do your share of preparing for the interview, even though you are only seeking information.
 Follow these guidelines:

-- follow your interview with a thank you note (hard copy, not e-mail).
+- Follow up your interview with a thank you note preferably sent regular mail not e-mail.